cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

 * **Java**: `.jar` and `.class`.
 * **Matlab**: `.m`.

+The `WEBOTS_HOME` environment variable should be set to the installation folder of Webots.
 The following command line should be used to start a controller:

 %tab-component "os"